 As I see it, this broadening of the original 11 year solar cycle in these directions seem plausible because of the mixing which occurs along that jet stream trajectory.
 Perhaps as the proxy techniques align more closely than ever to water and less to greenhouse gas notions, many other records can also fall into place like puzzle pieces.
 That might direct us towards a more comprehensive solar informed climate approach.
 I’m hoping for that if only because it might improve drought forecasting even more than my current method appears to be doing.

-This post happens to again redirect at least some readers to the ongoing concern that the ocean pH data I just used here has effectively been forbidden from use.
-In fact, the paper I cited here was never formally published, although many academics have privately downloaded it.
+The paper I cited here was never formally published, although many academics have privately downloaded it.
 As any scientist might do when faced with newly rediscovered data, I dedicated more than a year of graduate studies towards finding, compiling, and interpreting the world’s entire library of archived glass electrode pH measurements.
 It was then that I found the interesting connections both to the Pacific Decadal Oscillation (PDO) and to the decadal scaled periodicity demonstrated in the featured image here.

 I found this to be motivating and I systematically submitted papers on the pH data (and various statistical comparisons similar to those in this post) to three consecutive ocean science peer review journals.
 I also submitted an essay to a fourth.
 No submissions were accepted for publication, possibly because the journals believe that seawater is not a buffered solution.
 I know, that doesn’t make sense.
 Yet this was the only technical reason I can recall that was provided in any of the reviews.

 For conclusive spectral processing, the ocean pH data is not ideal, but it includes far more measurements, and far less interpretation that the tree ring reconstructions.
-Yet the use of this data appears to have been forbidden, simply in order to routinely assert an ever-impending ocean acidification trend.
-Meanwhile the subjective tree ring reconstructions are routinely and universally relied upon for assertions of a growing drought trend (the Early Spring and others).

 Drought risk remains poorly understood.
 That’s all the more reason to be candid about attributions and uncertainties in any projection and interpretation.
 And one can’t be too timid in looking for corroboration in other parameter time series.
 For example along with ongoing assertions of Massive Tree Mortality from climate change, Reference 6b by Allen et al., appears to develop a tree ring curve with amazing similarity to the PDO, without mentioning the PDO.
 It would also have been nice if they had referenced the similar and widely accepted Palmer Drought Severity Index (PDSI) as an important and still widely used precursor to their Forest Drought Severity Index (FDSI) shown below.
 It’s not the end of the world of course.
 The PDSI and others have their own derivative origins.
 I only note that the FDSI is a new entry that hardly any but the inventors of it appear to use.

 In any case, if I’m not mistaken, most North American tree ring interpretations appear to follow streamflows and other historical data so long as there are fairly continuous records to follow.
 At most usually there are only about a hundred years available for continuous record at any streamflow gage and the interpreted PDO record is not much longer.
 Once the record terminates, the remaining tree ring interpretations which are older than about 100 years cannot be relied upon for almost anything, in my view at this time.
 I have looked at papers which attempt to link 14C isotopic ratios associated with those tree rings to those of beryllium in ice cores.
-Naturally those have been compared to some solar cycles but for the most part the work does not yet seem compelling.
+Naturally those have been compared to some solar cycles but for the most part the work does not yet seem compelling at least to me but as always I still have much to learn.
 There is a tree ring paper which mentions a prevalent 11-year drought effect, but it doesn’t mention “solar” anywhere.
 I ‘ll include that paper in a future post and will include a detrended comparison, between tree rings and solar cycles for what that may be worth.
 For now, here is a result of the FFT exercise I conducted to develop the cycles from the Solar and from the tree ring source of .
 First the Solar spectra:Next the tree ring spectra (mostly based on interpreted reconstruction).
 The tree ring paleo time series may have a decadal size period, but it has many others, with more power, that are not clearly found in the solar time series.